kunalupadya/dspwebsite/README.md

 # dspwebsite

 The code for www.dspduke.com.
-Made with one other person using Django, Bootstrap, HTML, CSS, and Javascript
+Made with Jaypatel37 using Django, Bootstrap, HTML, CSS, and Javascript

 Key files:
 mainwebsite/templates/main/index.html,